Bishōjo game: Influence in the West

-While bishōjo games are produced in Japan for console market, that is largely not the case in the West, where enthusiasm for the subgenre is lukewarm.
+While bishōjo games are produced in Japan for console market, that is largely not the case in the West, where enthusiasm for the subgenre is indifferent.
 What success these games have had has historically been dependent on the related industries of anime and manga.
 The common visual novel format that make up the majority of translations has been criticized as boring and not actually games.

 In addition, the genre has been associated exclusively with poorly written eroge.
 The popular discussion of bishōjo games is widely plagued by disagreement and disapproval of pornography.
 The debate tends to be remarkably divided: on one hand, critics condemn the genre as totally pornographic, while on the other hand, enthusiasts deny this generalization.
 This question does not cause as much controversy in Japan.

 The attempts to massively trade bishōjo games in the West have caused a certain degree of public controversy.
 An example of this is the attempt to release the PC game Princess Maker 2 in the United States.
 Though it was never officially released, a few newspapers critically accused the game of sexism.
 Adding to the uproar was a pre-release screen-capture containing nudity.
 However, the game is not pornographic; there was some nudity which was already censored by American localizer SoftEgg, and the only way to see any real nudity is through an Easter egg cheat code.
 Princess Maker attracted negative attention due to the fact it was widely promoted as a mainstream video game, unlike other translated games which had been kept in adult-only channels as pornography.

 The dōjinshi webcomic Megatokyo, popular among Western followers of anime, especially in the United States, was inspired in a large extent by dating sims.
 Megatokyo idealizes bishōjo games while simultaneously expressing another criticism commonly used in the West against them: that players resort to them as a form of escapism because they are socially inept (This type of criticism is also found in Japan, though in a quite different form: see otaku).

 While translations of bishōjo games in English remain a relatively niche market confined mostly to the adult genre, elements of the gameplay do exist in a lot of games.
 Story of Seasons, Persona 3, the Rune Factory series, and other games like them focus on the social interaction and the romancing of attractive anime girls.
 However, such games also offer much more social ties, even if the gameplay may favor social interaction with females.